-Leading University of Birmingham researcher takes on cycling challenge in aid of cancer
+Leading University of Birmingham researcher succeeds in ambitious cycling challenge in aid of cancer

 The hilly route between Morecambe in Lancashire and Bridlington in Yorkshire is famous for its spectacular and challenging scenery as it snakes its way through the Lune Valley, Yorkshire Dales, Nidderdale and Yorkshire Wolds.